|Price||$10.42/mo; 200 GB|

 Summarizing the results of their testing, Mihaly Zala, Cybersecurity, Technology Risk and Technology Consulting Leader at EY stated that:

 We paid specific attention to Tresorit’s claim regarding end-to-end encryption and to identify potential security deficiencies during the security review.
 Our assessment concluded that Tresorit ensures high confidentiality by encrypting data on the client-side and in a way that Tresorit servers and employees never receive cleartext data or the encryption keys

 While the Security Evaluation Summary document published by EY states that, “Our work will not be performed in accordance with generally accepted auditing, review, or other assurance standards in [the relevant jurisdiction] and accordingly does not express any form of assurance,” it does appear that Tresorit is a secure place to store your data.
 To learn more about the testing done by EY, go here.

+It’s great to see more services undergoing third-party audits, a trend we also see with VPN services such as ExpressVPN.
 The intensive testing done by Ernst & Young shows that Tresorit is sound technically.
 Beyond this, the product has achieved several important certifications including:

 - ISO 27001

 For more information, visit the Tresorit Security page.